Day Trading in Nepal

 💡

-Day trading contracts for difference (CFDs), a high-risk derivative popular with active traders, is not permitted in Nepal.
+Day trading contracts for difference (CFDs) in Nepal, a high-risk derivative popular with active traders, is a legal grey area.

 Is Day Trading Taxed In Nepal?